DIPlib/diplib/src/documentation/features.md

 \section shape_features Shape features

 \subsection shape_features_AspectRatioFeret AspectRatioFeret
-The ratio `FeretPerpMin / FeretMin`, two of the values returned by the "Feret" feature.
+The ratio `FeretPerpMin/FeretMin`, two of the values returned by the \ref size_features_Feret feature.

 \subsection shape_features_Radius Radius
-Statistics on the radius of the object, computed from the chain code using `dip::Polygon::RadiusStatistics`.
+Statistics on the radius of the object, computed from the chain code using `dip::ChainCode::Polygon` and `dip::Polygon::RadiusStatistics`.

 Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
 If multiple connected components have the same label, only the first